DFE-Digital/dfe-glossary/app/index.md

 Used to predict and manage the ITT market.

+### Teacher workforce model (TWM)

+A statistical model used to predict and set targets for the numbers of teachers needed in the workforce.

 ### Teaching School Alliance

 Outstanding schools that work with others to provide high quality training to new and experienced staff.
 Cannot be lead schools or providers.